Battle of Mersa Matruh: Battle

 At 21:20 hours on 27 June, Auchinleck ordered the Eighth Army to fall back to Fuka.
 By this point, 2nd New Zealand Division commander General Bernard Freyberg had been wounded in the neck from shrapnel.
 He passed command to Brigadier Lindsay Inglis the commander of the 4th NZ Brigade.
-Inglis chose to use his brigade to fight their way through to the east, to be followed by the divisional headquarters and the 5th NZ Brigade.
-There was to be no preliminary bombardment, as that would alert the Germans.
+Inglis chose to use his brigade to fight its way through to the east, to be followed by the divisional headquarters and the 5th NZ Brigade.
+There was to be no preliminary bombardment to surprise the Germans.
 The start of the attack was delayed until 02:00 by the late arrival of the Maori battalion.
 Once formed up the three battalions set off down the escarpment.
 With fixed bayonets, the 4th NZ Brigade drove down the Minqar Qaim track directly upon the positions of a panzergrenadier battalion of the 21st Panzer Division.
-The German defenders were unaware of the New Zealand advance until they were nearly upon them and the New Zealanders drove their way through the defensive positions of 21st Panzer Division.
+The German defenders were unaware of the New Zealand advance until they were nearly upon them and the New Zealanders drove their way through the positions of 21st Panzer Division.